Brexit, what happens if Parliament passes the new deal?

 The Law After the Transition Period

-- The use of the EU method of interpretation and principles when examining references contained in the New WA to EU law and its concepts.
+The use of the EU method of interpretation and principles when examining references contained in New WA to EU law and its concepts.

 As is evident from the variety of possible avenues the UK may still follow, much is still yet to be decided and agreed.
 With the pending election in December, it is also largely impossible to predict which route we shall be driven towards.
-The New WA does not therefore bring the clarity and conclusion some may hoped it would achieve.
+The New WA does not, therefore, bring the clarity and conclusion some may hope it would achieve.

 As announced in July of last year, the 2020 Budget introduces a new deferred payment plan option for Corporation Tax charged on profits or gains arising from certain transactions between UK companies and EEA companies of the same group of companies.

 Reversal of Inverclyde